 A comprehensive online guide to the whole trail is available at BikeKatyTrail.com and more is available at the Missouri Tourism site.
 For information on the 100+ wineries in the state, see MissouriWine.org.
 For more info on individual areas, see the tourism sites for St. Charles, Washington, Hermann, and Jefferson City.
 St. Louis is a short hop away from the Katy Trail and is a bike-friendly city.

-Editor Tim Leffel is author of the books Make Your Travel Dollars Worth a Fortune and The World's Cheapest Destinations (now in its 3rd edition).
+Editor Tim Leffel is author of the books Make Your Travel Dollars Worth a Fortune and The World's Cheapest Destinations (.
 His latest book is Travel Writing 2.0: Earning Money From Your Travels in the New Media Landscape.

 Travel by the Glass by Chris Epting